 The Beginning of the caste system

 According to this theory the Brahmans inherent Sattva qualities.
-Kshatrias and Vaisias inherent Rajas qualities.
+Kshatriyas and Vaisyas inherent Rajas qualities.
 And the Sudras inherent Tamas qualities.

-Like human beings, food also inherents different dosage of these qualities and it affects its eater’s intelligence.
-The Brahmans and the Vaisias have Sattvic diet which includes fruits, milk, honey, roots and vegetables.
+Like human beings, food also inherent different dosage of these qualities and it affects its eater’s intelligence.
+The Brahmans and the Vaisyas have a Sattvic diet which includes fruits, milk, honey, roots, and vegetables.
 Most of the meats are considered to have Tamasic qualities.
 Many Sudra communities eat different kinds of meat (but not beef) and other Tamasic food.
-But the Kshatrias who had Rajasic diet eat some kinds of meat like deer meat which is considered to have Rajasic qualities.
-Many Marathas who claim to be Kshatrias eat mutton.
-The drawback of this theory is that in different parts of India the same food was sometimes qualified to have different dosage of inherent qualities.
-For example there were Brahmans who eat meat which is considered Tamasic food.
+But the Kshatriyas who had Rajasic diet eat some kinds of meat like deer meat which is considered to have Rajasic qualities.
+Many Marathas who claim to be Kshatriyas eat mutton.
+The drawback of this theory is that in different parts of India the same food was sometimes qualified to have a different dosage of inherent qualities.
+For example, there were Brahmans who eat meat which is considered Tamasic food.

-The social historical theory explains the creation of the Varnas, Jats and of the untouchables.
+The social-historical theory explains the creation of the Varnas, Jats and of the untouchables.
 According to this theory, the caste system began with the arrival of the Aryans in India.
 The Aryans arrived in India around 1500 BC.
-The fair skinned Aryans arrived in India from south Europe and north Asia.
+The fair-skinned Aryans arrived in India from south Europe and north Asia.
 Before the Aryans there were other communities in India of other origins.
-Among them Negrito, Mongoloid, Austroloid and Dravidian.
+Among them Negrito, Mongoloid, Australoid and Dravidian.
 The Negrito have physical features similar to people of Africa.
 The Mongoloid have Chinese features.
-The Austroloids have features similar the aboriginals of Australia.
+The Australoids have features similar the aboriginals of Australia.
 The Dravidians originate from the Mediterranean and they were the largest community in India.
-When the Aryans arrived in India their main contact was with the Dravidians and the Austroloids.
+When the Aryans arrived in India their main contact was with the Dravidians and the Australoids.
 The Aryans disregarded the local cultures.
 They began conquering and taking control over regions in north India and at the same time pushed the local people southwards or towards the jungles and mountains in north India.

-In order to secure their status the Aryans resolved some social and religious rules which, allowed only them to be the priests, warriors and the businesmen of the society.
-For example take Maharashtra.
+In order to secure their status, the Aryans resolved some social and religious rules which, allowed only them to be the priests, warriors and the businessmen of the society.
+For example, take Maharashtra.
 Maharashtra is in west India.
 This region is known by this name for hundreds of years.
 Many think that the meaning of the name Maharashtra is in its name, Great Land.
 But there are some who claim that the name, Maharashtra, is derived from the Jat called Mahar who are considered to be the original people of this region.
-In the caste hierarchy the dark skinned Mahars were outcasts.
+In the caste hierarchy, the dark-skinned Mahars were outcasts.
 The skin color was an important factor in the caste system.
 The meaning of the word “Varna” is not class or status but skin color.

-Between the outcasts and the three Aryan Varnas there is the Sudra Varna who are the simple workers of the society.
+Between the outcasts and the three Aryan Varnas, there is the Sudra Varna who is the simple workers of the society.
 The Sudras consisted of two communities.
 One community was of the locals who were subdued by the Aryans and the other were the descendants of Aryans with locals.
-In Hindu religious stories there are many wars between the good Aryans and the dark skinned demons and devils.
-The different Gods also have dark skinned slaves.
+In Hindu religious stories there are many wars between the good Aryans and the dark-skinned demons and devils.
+The different Gods also have dark-skinned slaves.
 There are stories of demon women trying to seduce good Aryan men in deceptive ways.
 There were also marriages between Aryan heroes and demon women.
 Many believe that these incidences really occurred in which, the gods and the positive heroes were people of Aryan origin.
-And the demons, the devils and the dark skinned slaves were in fact the original residence of India whom the Aryans coined as monsters, devil, demons and slaves.
+And the demons, the devils, and the dark-skinned slaves were, in fact, the original residence of India whom the Aryans coined as monsters, devil, demons and slaves.

 As in most of the societies of the world, so in India, the son inherited his father’s profession.
-And so in India there developed families, who professed the same family profession for generation in which, the son continued his father’s profession.
-Later on as these families became larger, they were seen as communities or as they are called in Indian languages, Jat.
+And so in India, there developed families, who professed the same family profession for a generation in which, the son continued his father’s profession.
+Later on, as these families became larger, they were seen as communities or as they are called in Indian languages, Jat.
 Different families who professed the same profession developed social relations between them and organized as a common community, meaning Jat.

-Later on the Aryans who created the caste system, added to their system non-Aryans.
-Different Jats who professed different professions were integrated in different Varnas according to their profession.
-Other foreign invaders of ancient India – Greeks, Huns, Scythains and others – who conquered parts of India and created kingdoms were integrated in the Kshatria Varna (warrior castes).
-But probably the Aryan policy was not to integrate original Indian communities within them and therefore many aristocratic and warrior communities that were in India before the Aryans did not get the Kshatria status.
+Later on, the Aryans who created the caste system added to their system non-Aryans.
+Different Jats who professed different professions were integrated into different Varnas according to their profession.
+Other foreign invaders of ancient India – Greeks, Huns, Scythains and others – who conquered parts of India and created kingdoms were integrated into the Kshatriya Varna (warrior castes).
+But probably the Aryan policy was not to integrate original Indian communities within them and therefore many aristocratic and warrior communities that were in India before the Aryans did not get the Kshatriya status.

-Most of the communities that were in India before the arrival of the Aryans were integrated in the Sudra Varna or were made outcast depending on the professions of these communities.
+Most of the communities that were in India before the arrival of the Aryans were integrated into the Sudra Varna or were made outcast depending on the professions of these communities.
 Communities who professed non-polluting jobs were integrated in Sudra Varna.
 And communities who professed polluting professions were made outcasts.
 The Brahmans are very strict about cleanliness.
-In the past people believed that diseases can also spread also through air and not only through physical touch.
-Perhaps because of this reason the untouchables were not only disallowed to touch the high caste communities but they also had to stand at a certain distance from the high castes.
+In the past, people believed that diseases can also spread also through the air and not only through physical touch.
+Perhaps because of this reason, the untouchables were not only disallowed to touch the high caste communities but they also had to stand at a certain distance from the high castes.

 The Religious form of Caste System

-The first three castes had social and economical rights which the Sudra and the untouchables did not have.
-The first three castes are also seen as ‘twice born’.
+The first three castes had social and economic rights which the Sudra and the untouchables did not have.
+The first three castes are also seen as ‘twice-born’.
 The intention in these two births is to the natural birth and to the ceremonial entrance to the society at a much later age.

 Each Varna and also the untouchables are divided into many communities.
 These communities are called Jat or Jati (The caste is also used instead of Jat).
-For example the Brahmans have Jats called Gaur, Konkanash, Sarasvat, Iyer and others.
-The outcasts have Jats like Mahar, Dhed, Mala, Madiga and others.
-The Sudra is the largest Varna and it has the largest number of communities.
+For example, the Brahmans have Jats called Gaur, Konkanash, Sarasvat, Iyer, and others.
+The outcasts have Jats like Mahar, Dhed, Mala, Madiga, and others.
+The Sudra is the largest in Varna and it has the largest number of communities.
 Each Jat is limited to professions worthy of their Varna.
 Each Jat is limited to the Varna diet.
 Each Jat members are allowed to marry only with their Jat members.
 People are born into their Jat and it cannot be changed.

 The leaders of independent India decided that India will be democratic, socialist and secular country.
-According to this policy there is a separation between religion and state.
-Practicing untouchability or discriminating a person based on his caste is legally forbidden.
-Along with this law the government allows positive discrimination of the depressed classes of India.
+According to this policy, there is a separation between religion and state.
+Practicing untouchability or discriminating against a person based on his caste is legally forbidden.
+Along with this law, the government allows positive discrimination of the depressed classes of India.

 The Indians have also become more flexible in their caste system customs.
-In general the urban people in India are less strict about the caste system than the rural.
-In cities one can see different caste people mingling with each other, while in some rural areas there is still discrimination based on castes and sometimes also on untouchability.
-Sometimes in villages or in the cities there are violent clashes which, are connected to caste tensions.
+In general, the urban people in India are less strict about the caste system than the rural.
+In cities, one can see different caste people mingling with each other, while in some rural areas there is still discrimination based on castes and sometimes also on untouchability.
+Sometimes in villages or in the cities, there are violent clashes which, are connected to caste tensions.
 Sometimes the high castes strike the lower castes who dare to uplift their status.
-Sometimes the lower caste get back on the higher castes.
+Sometimes the lower caste gets back on the higher castes.

 The third category is called sometimes Other Backward Classes or Backward Classes.
 This category includes in it castes who belong to Sudra Varna and also former untouchables who converted from Hinduism to other religions.
 This category also includes in it nomads and tribes who made a living from criminal acts.

-According to the central government policy these three categories are entitled for positive discrimination.
+According to the central government policy, these three categories are entitled to positive discrimination.
 Sometimes these three categories are defined together as Backward Classes.
 15% of India’s population are Scheduled Castes.
-According to central government policy 15% of the government jobs and 15% of the students admitted to universities must be from Scheduled Castes.
-For the Scheduled Tribes about 7.5% places are reserved which is their proportion in Indian population.
+According to central government policy, 15% of the government jobs and 15% of the students admitted to universities must be from Scheduled Castes.
+For the Scheduled Tribes, about 7.5% places are reserved which is their proportion in Indian population.
 The Other Backwards Classes are about 50% of India’s population, but only 27% of government jobs are reserved for them.

-In modern India new tensions were created because of these positive discrimination policies.
+In modern India, new tensions were created because of these positive discrimination policies.
 The high caste communities feel discriminated by the government policy to reserve positions for the Backward Classes.
-In many cases a large number of high caste members compete for a few places reserved for them.
-While the Backward Classes members do not have to compete at all because of the large number of reserved places for them compared to the candidates.
+In many cases, a large number of high caste members compete for a few places reserved for them.
+While the Backward Classes members do not have to compete at all because of a large number of reserved places for them compared to the candidates.
 Sometimes in order to fill the quota, candidates from the lower classes are accepted even though they are not suitable.
 Sometimes some reserved positions remain unmanned because there were few candidates from the lower classes causing more tension between the castes.
-Between the lower castes there are also tensions over reservation.
+Between the lower castes, there are also tensions over the reservation.

-The Scheduled Tribes who are seen as the aborigins of India got ownership and certain rights over Indian land.
-Many communities in India claim also to be aborigins of India and they are claiming the same rights as the Scheduled Tribes.
+The Scheduled Tribes who are seen as the aborigines of India got ownership and certain rights over Indian land.
+Many communities in India claim also to be aborigines of India and they are claiming the same rights as the Scheduled Tribes.

 The caste identity has become a subject of political, social and legal interpretation.
 Communities who get listed as entitled for positive discrimination do not get out of this list even if their social and political conditions get better.
-In many cases the legal system is involved to decide if a certain person is entitled for positive discrimination.
+In many cases, the legal system is involved to decide if a certain person is entitled to positive discrimination.